bublinak/PocKETlab/webui/MQTT-API-Specification.md

 - CH0, CH1, CH2: Both CV and CC modes supported

 **Measurement Notes:**
-- **Device voltage** = V_A - V_B (voltage drop across the device under test)
-- **Current** = V_B / R_shunt (current through the shunt resistor)
+- Voltage is measured via SIGNAL_CHANNEL_A (device under test)
+- For CH0/CH1: Current is derived from shunt voltage on SIGNAL_CHANNEL_B (requires known shunt resistance)
-- For CH2: Current can also be measured directly from the power current driver
+- For CH2: Current is measured directly from the power current driver
-- All measurements use 8-sample averaging for noise reduction
+- All measurements use triple-sampling with averaging for noise reduction
-- CC mode uses closed-loop control with proportional gain to achieve target current
-- Voltage and current values are reported with 6 decimal places to preserve precision for small values
-- When using high-value shunt resistors (e.g., 680Ω), currents will be in mA range (e.g., 0.001 = 1mA)

-**Data Precision:**
-- Voltage: 6 decimal places (µV precision)
-- Current: 6 decimal places (µA precision)
-- For display, the webapp should apply appropriate unit scaling (mA, µA, etc.)

-**Sweep Behavior (CV Mode):**
-- The system sweeps **device voltage** (V_A - V_B) from `start_voltage` to `end_voltage`
-- Output voltage is automatically adjusted using closed-loop control to achieve target device voltage
-- If output voltage reaches maximum (~13.7V for CH0/CH1, ~13.5V for CH2), measurement ends early
-- Progress is calculated based on actual device voltage achieved vs. target range

-**Settings Constraints:**
-- Device voltage range (CV mode): 0V to 20V (limited by output voltage capability)
-- Current range (CC mode): 0A to 3A
-- Shunt resistance: > 0Ω (default: 1.0Ω)
-- Maximum output voltage: ~13.7V (CH0/CH1), ~13.5V (CH2)

 ---